Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Introduction

 \subsection{Contributions}

 Motivated by the aforementioned considerations, we propose a novel functional-maximin-based distributionally robust probabilistic prediction (DRPP) framework.
-In DRPP, the objective is the expected score under the worst-case SDS within an ambiguity set, and the predictor optimizes the objective over the function space of all pdfs on the state space.
-Compared to DRO, the proposed DRPP is significantly different in three perspectives. i) (\textit{Functional optimization}) One needs to find the optimal pdfs over function spaces rather than optimizing decisions over Euclidean spaces. ii) (\textit{Conditional prediction}) The predictor for an SDS is a map from the state space to the pdf space, rather than a single decision variable without conditioning on some context. iii) (\textit{Trajectory expectation}) The objective is an expectation concerning all possible trajectories and control inputs, rather than an expectation over a single random variable.
+In DRPP, the objective is the expected score under the worst-case SDS within an ambiguity set, and the predictor optimizes the worst-case objective over the space of admissible predictive pdfs.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work on probabilistic prediction of SDSs that optimizes the worst-case performance over an ambiguity set.
 We have generalized the classical conic moment-based ambiguity set such that both the uncertainties of state evolution functions and system noises are quantified. \item We develop a methodology to greatly reduce the complexity of solving DRPP.
-First, we use the principle of dynamic programming to prove that solving DRPP only needs to concern the one-step DRPP.
-Second, we exploit a necessary optimality condition to equivalently transform the maximin problem in function spaces into a convex-nonconvex minimax problem in Euclidean spaces. \item We design two suboptimal DRPP predictors by relaxing constraints.
+First, we use the principle of dynamic programming to derive the Bellman equation.
+Second, we exploit a necessary optimality condition to equivalently transform the maximin problem from function spaces to Euclidean spaces. \item We design two suboptimal DRPP predictors by relaxing the constraints.
 Noise-DRPP is the optimal predictor when the nominal state evolution function is accurate, and Eig-DRPP is the optimal predictor when the predictor is constrained by an eigenvector restriction.
-Moreover, an explicit upper bound of the optimality gap between Eig-DRPP and the global optimal predictor is obtained. \item We provide upper and lower bounds for the optimal worst-case value function of the DRPP.
-Utilizing these theoretical bounds, we synthesize practical rules to judge whether a pre-defined ambiguity set for SDS is too large or too small.
-Based on these rules, one can adjust the ambiguity set in real-time for better performance. \end{itemize}
+Moreover, an upper bound of the optimality gap of the proposed predictors is obtained. \end{itemize}